Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/_index.md

 [Learn about Policy Enforcment Point in Altinn Studio Apps](pdp)

+### Policy Retrival Point
+The policy retrieval point is where

 ### Context handler
 The context handler is responsible for converting the resource ID to somthing that